Starting with Raw

 Yes, you can!
 Here’s the scoop.
 Although we do believe that feeding only a raw food diet is best, it is safe to feed both raw food and kibble.
 We believe that some raw is better than no raw!

-• What makes Bold ComplEat raw bowls unique?
+What makes Bold by Nature ComplEat raw bowls unique?

 Crafted in the USA in our USDA Process Verified – Human Grade facility.
 Our ComplEat recipe is a simple formula, made with sustainable and natural ingredients, the way nature intended.
 Using only humanely raised, all natural USDA certified meats, California farm-fresh organic veggies, and all natural, functional supplements, we guarantee a wagging tail and licked-clean bowl!